JustinKim13/ml_quizmaker/README.md

 - Verify file size is under 100MB limit
 - Ensure S3 bucket exists and is accessible

+**Video processing fails**
+- Ensure FFmpeg is installed and accessible in your PATH
+- On macOS with Homebrew: `brew install ffmpeg`
+- On Ubuntu/Debian: `sudo apt update && sudo apt install ffmpeg`
+- On Windows: Download from https://ffmpeg.org/download.html

 **WebSocket connection issues**
 - Verify server is running on correct port
 - Check CORS configuration for WebSocket connections